Education and esports: Which colleges and universities are offering courses?

 Other third-parties are looking at getting involved in esports courses in the UK to help train up and coming talent.

-Then there’s the National University Esports League (NUEL), a group focused on bringing nationwide varsity competition to the UK, holding national championships for many top games including League of legends and Counter-Strike.
+Then there’s the National University Esports League (NUEL), a group focused on bringing nationwide varsity competition to the UK, holding national championships for many top games including League of legends and Counter-Strike, and National Student Esports (NSE), which launched in April 2018 and is also looking to host university esports tournaments.

 Have we missed anyone?
 Are you from an educational establishment or a company looking at esports?
 Please let us know by emailing firstname.lastname@example.org and we’ll add you to this article